What you need to know

 Emergency

-Your builder should attend to the situation within 24 hours.
+Your builder should attend to the emergency situation within 24 hours.
 Your builder should also resolve damage to builder-installed materials affected by the emergency within 30 days.
 If not, Tarion will resolve it directly with you.

 Health & Safety Issue